ialbert/biostar-central/README.md

 ## Installation

-We recommend use [conda][conda] for setting up the site.
-For simplicity iur installation instructions rely on [conda][conda] (though other alternatives would be also viable, virtual env, homebrew etc).
-Create a virtual environment both on your system and on the remote site:
+We recommend using [conda][conda].
+For simplicity our installation instructions rely on [conda][conda] though other alternatives would be also viable, virtual env, homebrew etc. Create a virtual environment both on your system and on the remote site:

 [conda]: https://conda.io/docs/